alessandropanzieri/ReactNative/README.md

 npx create-expo-app@latest
 ```

-*the following must be run inside app folder*
+*the following commands must be run inside app folder*

 4. Run and see changes in real-time on Expo Go mobile app (be careful to connect to the same PC network)